 There are plenty of injection pumps to be found in the scrap yards, most vehicles post 1989 are fitted with injection systems and are a good source of pumps and injectors.
 If you select a vehicle with a suitably sized engine then the pump should be up to the job, its likely that the injectors wont be far out either.
 It is quite possible that the fuel pressure regulator might be suitable assuming that it is not integrated with the fuel rail.
 My pump injectors and pressure regulator came from a broken Sierra Cosworth.
 Alternatively you can source the pump from a motor factor or specialized supplier.

 If you already have twin Webers or Dellortos fitted to your engine then the obvious choice of induction system is a flange compatible throttle body kit such as the TB throttle bodies from Jenvey.
 These will bolt on directly in place of the similar styled DCOEs or DHLAs.
 If you have IDA or IDF Webers then the TF bodies are flange compatible.
-If your engine is not already equipped with dual side draught/down draught carbs them you must make the appropriate selection of either dual or single throttle bodies with an appropriate manifold and air-horns/filters.
+If your engine is not already equipped with dual side draft/down draft carbs them you must make the appropriate selection of either dual or single throttle bodies with an appropriate manifold and air-horns/filters.
 I have had some success having back-plates made to take the dual ITG filter on the end of a set of air-horns attached to either dual or single throttle bodies, this make a nice neat installation.
 If you are using the parts retained from a carburetor set-up them you can re-use the filters and back-plates.
 If you cannot obtain a suitable manifold for your engine then it is possible to fabricate one.

 If you are upgrading from a plenum based system then you may find that you can re-use the fuel rail, injectors, pressure regulator and throttle position sensor, this will save money and aggravation.
 Some ingenuity may be required in the fabrication of brackets to attach the OEM components to the new throttle bodies but it is not a difficult task.

-When buying the throttle bodies you must also purchase a throttle linkage since the type used on twin side-draught carburetors is not suitable and cannot be used.
+When buying the throttle bodies you must also purchase a throttle linkage since the type used on twin side-draft carburetors is not suitable and cannot be used.
 Generally throttle body kits come complete with fuel rails that are designed to take the standard Bosch type of injector.